GoogleChrome/web.dev/src/site/content/en/blog/build-for-webusb/index.md

   </table>
 </div>

-As with the WebUSB descriptors we have to pick a `bRequest` value to be used by control transfers related to these descriptors.
-In this example we've picked `0x02`. `0x07`, placed in `wIndex`, is the command to retrieve the Microsoft OS 2.0 Descriptor Set from the device.
+As with the WebUSB descriptors you have to pick a `bRequest` value to be used by control transfers related to these descriptors.
+In this example I've picked `0x02`. `0x07`, placed in `wIndex`, is the command to retrieve the Microsoft OS 2.0 Descriptor Set from the device.